jordandraper/opencv-vid-sync/README.md

 # OpenCV Video Sync

-Harness the power of the OpenCV framework to seamlessly synchronize two videos by determining the necessary delay.
-Experience fast performance with multi-threading, as the video files are intelligently divided into chunks for optimized processing.
-Unleash the full potential of your video editing with this cutting-edge solution!
+Use OpenCV to synchronize two videos by determining the needed delay.
+Enjoy fast performance with multi-threading, which divides video files into chunks for better processing.
+Enhance your video editing with this efficient solution!

 ![match_found](https://github.com/jordandraper/opencv-vid-sync/assets/6191881/80715b01-2255-4a56-af94-d6bd829e298c)